In the guide

 • makes a payment to a trader for supply of a product (consumer-payment contract)

-Furthermore, the trader will be liable for misleading actions or aggressive practices carried out by the producers of goods or digital content they supply if the trader could reasonably have known of the prohibited practice.
+Furthermore, the trader will be liable for misleading actions or aggressive practices carried out by the producers of goods or digital content that they supply if the trader could reasonably have known of the prohibited practice.
 An example of this would be where a manufacturer's television advertisements for a product are misleading.

 The final condition is that the prohibited practice was a significant factor in the consumer's decision to enter into the contract.